KabirBose/DSA-Route-Optimization/README.md

-# Djikstra's "Shortest Path" Algorithm

-### Implemented by Kabir Bose, Matthew Allicock, Zuhaib Shafi, Khono Tshwete
+# Djikstra's "Shortest Path" Algorithm by Kabir Bose, Matthew Allicock, Zuhaib Shafi, Khono Tshwete

 # Purpose

-This project uses Djikstra's "Shortest Path" algorithm to help users find the most efficient route to an EV charger from there current location.
-This route map is modelled using a graph data structure consisting of nodes A to W, along with their respective weighted edges.
+This project utilizes Djikstra's "Shortest Path" algorithm and graph theory to help users find the most efficient route to an EV charger from their current location.
+The route map is modelled using a graph data structure consisting of nodes A to W, along with their respective weighted edges.
+Some of these nodes represent EV charging stations.

 # Setup

-1. Open the directory holding `route-optimization.py`
+1. Using your terminal, open the directory consisting of `route-optimization.py`
-2. Open the file `route-optimization.py`
-3. Run the program using `python3 route-optimzation.py`
+2. Run the program using `python3 route-optimzation.py`
-4. Enter a source node/destination
+3. Enter a source node/destination to find the shortest path from your chosen node to each EV charger
-5. Complete